Searates' Asia Shipping Guide: A must read for importers and exporters

 India’s customs duties can be hard to navigate due to their complexity and tendency for rate changes with little to no notice.

-When exporting to India, aside from the basic import customs duties, additional charges apply, including a social welfare surcharge and an integrated goods and services tax.
+When exporting to India, aside from the basic import customs duties, additional charges can apply, including a social welfare surcharge and an integrated goods and services tax.

 India has increased import customs duties on various types of goods such as electronics in an effort to stimulate local manufacturing.